Aixtron Se (OTCMKTS:AIXXF) Short Interest Update

-Aixtron Se (OTCMKTS:AIXXF) was the target of a large decrease in short interest in the month of April.
-As of April 30th, there was short interest totalling 984,900 shares, a decrease of 64.1% from the April 15th total of 2,744,700 shares.
-Based on an average trading volume of 1,600 shares, the short-interest ratio is presently 615.6 days.
+Aixtron Se (OTCMKTS:AIXXF) was the recipient of a large decrease in short interest in April.
+As of April 15th, there was short interest totalling 2,744,700 shares, a decrease of 20.8% from the March 31st total of 3,467,000 shares.
+Based on an average daily volume of 4,100 shares, the days-to-cover ratio is presently 669.4 days.

-A number of equities research analysts recently weighed in on AIXXF shares.
-Deutsche Bank restated a “buy” rating on shares of Aixtron in a report on Friday, July 24th.
-Berenberg Bank restated a “hold” rating on shares of Aixtron in a report on Tuesday, July 28th.
+A number of equities analysts have recently issued reports on the company.
+Deutsche Bank reiterated a “buy” rating on shares of Aixtron in a report on Friday, July 24th.
+Berenberg Bank reissued a “hold” rating on shares of Aixtron in a research note on Tuesday, July 28th.

 AIXTRON SE, together with its subsidiaries, provides deposition equipment to the semiconductor industry worldwide.
 The company develops, produces, and installs equipment for the deposition of semiconductor materials; and provides consulting and training, customer support, and peripheral equipment and services, as well as upgrades and spare parts.